-AI can create optimized ads depending on the sales channel within seconds – which means you can spend time growing your business instead of managing your ads.
+AI tools can help you create optimized ads depending on the sales channel within seconds – meaning that you can spend time growing your business instead of managing your ads.

-By implementing AI tools in your work process, you are a step closer to publishing without overthinking your original content.
+By implementing AI tools in your work progess, you are a step closer to publishing unique and converting content without overthinking.

-In addition, AI tools can help create different versions of your ads so that you can target multiple demographics with ease.
+In addition, AI tools can help create different versions of your ads so that you can easily target multiple demographics.